CLEAR Coaching Model (Hawkins)

 According to the developers of this model, you need to be more than just a manager.
 Achievement follows from leading and orchestrating actions and measures, involvement in company business processes, and the role of managers as catalysators in the development of employees.

-The CLEAR coaching model was introduced in the nineteen eighties.
-The individual accredited with its development is Professor Peter Hawkins, professor of leadership and part of the Bath Consultancy Group at the time.
+The CLEAR coaching model was introduced in the early 1980s.
+The individual accredited with its development is dr. Peter Hawkins, a professor of leadership and part of the Bath Consultancy Group at the time.

 What is the goal of coaching in the business world?